wrmay/Hazelcast-certification/README.md

+__Round 5: add HD__

+HD was added to the previous solution and throughput was even higher.

 # A Note About Fault Tolerance

+All of the transaction history is backed up because the Hazelcast map replicates data to a backup by default.
+This means that transaction processing will continue, and all history will continue to be available, even if there is a failure.

-The solution stores all of the transaction history in a redundant map but if a server is lost, transactions that have been read from the source and not yet scored will be lost.
+However,  if a server is lost, transactions that have been read from the source and not yet processed will be lost.
 With the base line architecture, each reader thread can have 1 transaction in flight.
 With the later architectures, many more transactions can be in flight.

-This is unavoidable with the problem as posed.
-The cluster members must pull the transactions from the transaction source and even saving the transactions into a replicated data structure before processing would not solve the problem.
-With a "push", if the recipient fails to receive for any reason, it becomes the responsibility of the "pusher" to retry.
-With the pull architecture, if the "puller" fails there is no one to retry and the pulled event is lost.
+_This is unavoidable with the problem as posed._  The cluster members must pull the transactions from the transaction source and even saving the transactions into a replicated data structure before processing would not solve the problem.
+This is because the transaction generator uses a simple socket write to send the data and does not wait for any sort of application level ack.
+The fact that a socket write succeeds in the transaction generator does not mean that the consumer has processed, or even seen the transaction.
+This is a somewhat misunderstood characteristic of TCP.
+See for example: https://www.stratus.com/openvos-blog/it-myths-tcp-guarantees-delivery-of-your-data/.

-The best way to handle this in a real system if for the source to be "replayable".
+The two ways to handle this would be to change submission mechanism to a more conventional request/response style with application level acks or to make the source to be "replayable".
 This is of course exactly the approach implemented by Kafka and other Enterprise event streaming solutions.
 Also, it is worth noting that source replayability is a requirement for reliable event processing in Jet.

+# Further Investigation

+- Is pipelining less beneficial when using HD ?
+- Why did the HD solution show the sudden leap in performance after the first purge job ?
+- How can it be made reliable end to end ?